 This is an ongoing issue with some VPN clients.
 It’s especially frustrating if, like many people in 2018, you store your personal and professional files in the cloud.

-If you are a remote worker, you need to access the cloud to be able work.
+If you are a remote worker, you need to access the cloud to be able to work.
 Businesses may be especially affected, as they require travel, mobility, and flexibility, and must manage large numbers of files.

 In addition, all Office 365 products that use the cloud for storage seem to be vulnerable – including key services like the Outlook mail app.

-During our in-house tests we also had issues connecting to the cloud with some VPNs.
+During our in-house tests, we also had issues connecting to the cloud with some VPNs.
 There doesn’t seem to be a problem with other cloud services.
 We reached out to Microsoft support to see if they plan on fixing the issue in the future.

-They told us that Microsoft considers the problem to be with the VPN providers, and that they cannot guarantee that OneDrive and other Office 365 cloud-based services will work while a VPN is connected.
+They told us that Microsoft considers the problem to be with the VPN providers and that they cannot guarantee that OneDrive and other Office 365 cloud-based services will work while a VPN is connected.

 However, we had no problems connecting to other cloud services with a VPN connected.
 Nor have we found any significant user reports of similar problems with other cloud services, which suggests the issue is with Microsoft.